 Thomas Foster is a London-based composer.

-He has worked projects with the National Portrait Gallery, the Royal Academy of Arts and the Lontano Ensemble among others and is currently reading a master's degree in composition at The Royal College of Music.
+He has worked projects with the National Portrait Gallery, Royal Academy of Arts and the Lontano Ensemble among others.
+He studied with Alison Kay at the Royal College of Music, earning a distinction for his master's degree in 2020.

 Making Light (for alto flute and bass clarinet) was described as an "excellently written, brilliant piece" by BBC Radio 3's Sara Mohr-Pietsch.